bhardwj-sarvesh-projects/CurlyCoder/README.md

   <a href="https://curlycoder.dev/soon"><img src="assets/waitlist-banner.png" alt="Something's coming, join the waitlist" width="760"></a>
 </p>

 You know him.
-Long Curly - Oval glasses.
+Long Curly-Hair.
+Oval glasses.
 Has been at the company longer than the version control.
 You show him fifty lines; he looks at them, says nothing, and replaces them with one.

 CurlyCoder puts him inside your AI agent.